ray2day/ray2day/README.md

 • C# programming (graduated - certificate of participation and assessment)
 - a friend (professional programmer) has educated me to work with version control (git and GitHub)
 - and the last months I did;
->> Udemy courses related to develop webapps and -services using the C# and the ASP.NET frame work; Razor pages / MVC / Blazor</BR>
+>> Udemy courses related to develop webapps/-services using the C# and the ASP.NET frame work; Razor pages / MVC / Blazor</BR>
 • C# Developers: Double Your Coding Speed with Visual Studio (certificate of completion)</BR>
 • C# Intermediate: Classes, Interfaces and OOP (certificate of completion)</BR>
 • Complete Guide to ASP.NET Core RESTful API with Blazor WASM (certificate of completion)</BR>